F5CodeGuru/asm342/_build/html/_sources/module4/lab3/lab3.rst.txt

 |

 The output should display only the "python1" policy in json format.
-Feel free to open the script to analyze it and run any of the curl commands to guide the student through the flow.
+Feel free to open the script to analyze it and run any of the curl commands to guide you through the flow.

 |